googleinterns/empirical_entailment/entailment/README.md

     --model_name_or_path facebook/bart-large
 ```

-To run BART with Entailment objective, run --
+To finetune pretrained BART on `XSum` with the entailment objective, run --
 ```bash
 $ ./finetune_entailment.sh <dir-to-xsum-dataset> <dir-to-saved-model>
 ```